ArashAh/version_control_workshop/part-4.md

    ```bash
    git stash
    ```
-   ❓2.Take a look at the content of `demo.txt`, what did stash do to the content?
+   ❓2.
+Take a look at the content of `demo.txt`, what did stash do to the content?
    ```bash
    git checkout <commit hash>
    ```